zgompert/LycAdmixMosaic/README.md

 # Variant Calling

-I called variants `bcftools` (version 1.16).
-I did not perform INDEL realignment (it doesn't seem to be important ) and this approach is not aware I have pooled data.
-Nonetheless, this should be a solid approach for estimating allele frequencies and quantifying genetic differentiation among pouplations and species.
+I called variants with `bcftools` (version 1.16).
+I did not perform INDEL realignment (it doesn't seem to be important) and this approach is not aware I have pooled data.
+Nonetheless, this should be a solid approach for estimating allele frequencies and generating alignment data for the tree-based analyses.

 For this, I ran the following submission script,